-Managing multiple construction sites while maintaining tight schedules and budgets creates complex operational challenges.
+Managing multiple construction sites while maintaining tight schedules and budgets creates complex operational limitations.
 You're coordinating dozens of subcontractors across dispersed locations, protecting millions in equipment and materials, and ensuring safety compliance—all while racing against project deadlines.
 The traditional approach of driving between sites for inspections and relying on after-the-fact security footage simply doesn't scale as your company grows.

 Understanding scalable security in construction